-The varied thicket vegetation of the Great Fish River Valley supports a considerable diversity of bird species.
-As a result, the bird checklist of over 300 species is still growing.
-Kwandwe is an isiXhosa name that translates as ‘Place of the Blue Crane’, which is one of several endangered species likely to be seen here.
-Other prominent birds include the rainbow-coloured white-fronted bee-eater and Africa’s heaviest flying bird, the Kori bustard.
-Migratory birds are present from November to April.
+Kwandwe Private Game Reserve is dominated by thicket vegetation associated with the Great Fish River Valley.
+This supports a considerable bird diversity, with more than 300 species now recorded in the reserve.
+Kwandwe is an isiXhosa name meaning ‘Place of the Blue Crane’ in reference to one of several species likely to be seen here.
+Other prominent birds include the colorful and bulky (Africa’s heaviest flying bird). are present from November to April.

-(E) endemic = only lives in South Africa(NE) near-endemic = also lives in neighboring countries
+(E) endemic = only lives in South Africa(NE) near-endemic = most of the global population is resident in South Africa

 - Acacia pied barbet